-Fourth, conducting reproducible research sends peers a strong signal of rigor, trustworthiness, and transparency.
+Fourth, conducting reproducible research is a strong indicator to fellow researchers of rigor, trustworthiness, and transparency in scientific research.
 This can increase the quality and speed of peer review, because reviewers can directly access the analytical process described in a manuscript.
 Peer reviewers' work becomes easier and they may be able to answer methodological questions without asking the authors.
 It also protects researchers from accusations of research misconduct due to analytical errors, because it is unlikely that researchers would openly share fraudulent code and data with the rest of the research community.
+In addition, reviewers can check whether code matches with methods described in the text of a manuscript, to make sure that authors correctly performed the analyses as described.
 Finally, it increases the probability that errors are caught during the peer-review process, decreasing the likelihood of corrections or retractions after publication.

-In addition to improving the analytical process, reproducible research increases paper citation rates (McKiernan et al., 2016; Piwowar et al., 2007) and allows other researchers to cite code and data in addition to publications.
+Finally, reproducible research increases paper citation rates (Piwowar et al. 2007; McKiernan et al. 2016) and allows other researchers to cite code and data in addition to publications.
 This enables a given research project to have more impact than it would if the data or methods were hidden from the public.
 For example, researchers can re-use code from a paper with similar methods and organize their data in the same manner as the original paper, then cite code from the original paper in their manuscript.
 Another researcher may conduct a meta-analysis on the phenomenon described in the two research papers, and thus use and cite both the two papers and the data from those papers in their meta-analysis.
-Papers are also more likely to be cited in these re-use cases if full information about data and analyses are available (Culina et al., 2018; Whitlock, 2011).
+Papers are more likely to be cited in these re-use cases if full information about data and analyses are available (Whitlock 2011; Culina et al. 2018).

-Reproducible research benefits the research community
+79 Reproducible research benefits the research community